Angerja – tower house

 History

-The castle was probably built at the turn of the 14th and 15th centuries, possibly on the initiative of the Kudeseldide family, to defend during the troubled times of peasant uprisings.
-Between 1451 and 1455, it belonged to the Teutonic Order, which sold it to Bruno Wetberg in 1455.
-At the beginning of the 16th century it belonged to burgrave J. Vian.
-It was then also rebuilt.
-It is believed that the castle was destroyed during the Livonian War.
+At the beginning of the 15th century, the owner of the Angerja (German: Angern) estate was a certain Bernd Kudesel.
+He could have funded the stone tower house or it was built a little earlier, at the turn of the 14th and 15th centuries, perhaps at the initiative of the Kudeseldide family, for protection during the turbulent times of peasant uprisings.
+In the years 1451-1455, the local estate belonged to the Teutonic Knights, who sold it to Bruno Wetberg in 1455.
+At the beginning of the 16th century, the tower house belonged to a burgrave named Viana.
+It was probably then that it was rebuilt and enlarged.
+Angern was destroyed during the Livonian War in the second half of the 16th century.

 Architecture

-The building was erected of limestone on a plan similar to a rectangle, it had the character of a tower house and had a basement.
-The walls almost 2 meters thick at the ground floor level separated two rooms: larger on the eastern side and smaller, narrow in the west.
+The tower house was built of limestone on a plan close to a rectangle with dimensions of 18.1 x 13.6 meters.
+Initially, it probably had a tower character, because the peripheral walls were created massive, almost 2 meters thick at the ground level.
+They separated two rooms in the ground floor: larger on the eastern side and smaller, narrow one on the western side.
+A similar arrangement may have been used at the first floor level.
 Communication between the floors was provided by straight stairs, embedded in the thickness of the eastern wall.
-At a later stage of functioning, a trapezoidal wall was added on the eastern side, separating either a small courtyard or an additional room.
-The whole was surrounded by a ditch.
-Apart from the main tower house, no traces of other stone buildings were found, except for a nearby mill, which was first mentioned in 1424.
+At a later stage a trapezoidal wall was added on the eastern side, dividing either a small courtyard 8 meters wide or an additional room.
+The whole was surrounded by a ditch and an earth rampart.
+In addition to the main building, the nearby mill was also built of stone, which was first recorded in 1424.

 Current state

-The tower house has been preserved in the form of a ruin with walls reaching a few meters high.
-Fragments of the castle’s ditch are also visible.
-Entrance to the monument is free.
+The building has been preserved in the form of an advanced and unfortunately neglected ruin, with walls reaching a height of several meters, but with many gaps and holes in the places of former window or door openings.
+Fragments of the ditch that once surrounded tower are also visible.
+Admission to the monument is free.

 show this monument on map